duncombe/wikis/Development-of-Test-Themes.md

 * zooplankton survey results
 * water quality metrics

+* RESOURCES Consulted:
+    *  The [InVEST Model for Wind Energy Siting](http://ncp-dev.stanford.edu/~dataportal/invest-releases/documentation/current_release/wind_energy.html#required-inputs) is a good starting place for required data sets (See, "Required input" section in the link).

 # RESOURCES AND REFERENCES FOR TESTING APPROACH

 # Source for Test Cases

 The the GEOSS Architecture Implementation Pilot, Phase 3, [Use Case Engineering Report](http://www.ogcnetwork.net/pub/ogcnetwork/GEOSS/AIP3/documents/AIP-3_Use_Cases_ER110210.pdf) provides a set of use cases that are relevant to DMAC and distributed data networks in general but are not science focused.
 They may be useful as templates for building procedures for various DMAC test cases.
 These so called transverse use cases may be useful in helping us standardize the data we will collect from each test case.
 [Note that the term "transverse use case' is not defined in systems testing literature and seems to be particular to the GEOSS Architecture Implementation Pilot project.]

-This section is included currently, just as a placeholder for future elaboration/consideration.
-It's not clear if included the somewhat dense language of system engineering use case principles will make for a better publication in the end.
-Nevertheless there is some useful information in these references.
-The structure and style of the GEOSS use cases should not be lifted ans used without revision in DMAC testing.
+*  Nota Bene: The structure and style of the GEOSS use cases should not be lifted and used without revision in DMAC testing.
 Rather, the GEOSS use cases can suggest procedures that can be easily adapted to test DMAC functionality.
 Of particular interest to DMAC are three GEOSS general use cases:

 * Search for Resources
 * Present Services